Login | Become a member

 • 11% of the planet is covered in farmland

-• Vineyards not only can be carbon neutral, but can be climate positive over the medium and long term
+• Vineyards not only can be carbon neutral but can be climate positive over the medium and long term

 The Ecosystem Services of Ag Land

-Ecosystem services are the direct and indirect contributions of ecosystems to people and planet and have a major role to play in mitigating climate change and ensuring climate resilience.
+Ecosystem services are the direct and indirect contributions of ecosystems to people and the planet and have a major role to play in mitigating climate change and ensuring climate resilience.

 Picture

-Examples of NVG's Work on Climate Change
+Examples of NVG's Work on Climate Resilience

 Commitment